Temps and termites are on the rise. Schedule your free inspection today.

 • If your home has wooden floorboards ensure that access to the floor space beneath them is sealed and that gaps between the boards themselves are filled.

-Before looking at ways to prevent snakes getting in to your house you should ensure that your yard is not a haven for snakes to take up residence because they would then be much more likely to make their way into your house or garage you may have.
+Before looking at ways to prevent snakes getting into your house you should ensure that your yard is not a haven for snakes to take up residence, because they would then be much more likely to make their way into your house or garage.

 • Keep shrubs trimmed round their base and away from the house.

-• Ensure that branches of trees do not overhang your house or seating areas in your yard.
+• Ensure that tree branches do not overhang your house or seating areas in your yard.

 • Stack your wood on a suitable platform – such as a pallet – off the ground.